davebenson/doom4-walkthrough/README.md

 ## Mission 4: Destroy Primary Argent Filter

-Enter the building and face left for Elite Guard #4.
+Enter the building and face left for ELITE GUARD 4.4.

 Follow the waypoint to another Argent Filter (looks like the others).
 Destroy it, and watch the cut-scene.